 # Autocomplete cell type

 autocomplete cell type enables the user to choose a suggested option while typing.
-Autocomplete can be configured in three different ways, lazy mode, strict mode, and strict mode using Ajax.
+Autocomplete can be configured in three different ways, flexible mode, strict mode, and strict mode using Ajax.

 This example uses the

-autocomplete feature in the default lazy mode.
+autocomplete feature in the default flexible mode.
 In this mode, the user can choose one of the suggested options while typing or enter a custom value that is not included in the suggestions.

 # Autocomplete strict mode